 Fiora is pretty much Tryndamere with tits.
 Expect her to come swinging, usually with an ungodly amount of lifesteal.
 Activate Counter Strike and Grandmaster's Might to negate any auto attack damage or her ultimate.
 Your Hextech Gunblade should provide you with enough lifesteal and spellvamp to win the fight.

 Olaf will use Reckless Swing like there's no tomorrow if he knows what he is doing.
 Unfortunately you can't dodge his true damage.
-Use Ignite when he tries to regain his life with Vicious Strikes and stun when possible.
+Use Ignite when he tries to regain his life with Tough It Out and stun when possible.
 Be wary of Ragnarok before you apply any of your crowd control.
 If he runs use your Leap Strike Empower combo and use Hextech Gunblade if needed to finish him off.

 I very rarely see Sion top lane, but thankfully this guide has all the tools you need to shut him down.
 When he uses Cannibalism to heal back his health, throw on Ignite and stun him when possible.
 Be wary of his Cryptic Gaze if/when you're low on health.
 Use Grandmaster's Might if you feel the need for the extra armor and magic resistance.